dtolpin/gls/README.md

 goroutine local storage is a `map[interface{}]interface{}` local to current goroutine

-It is intended to be used by framworks to simplify context passing.
+It is intended to be used by frameworks to simplify context passing.

 Use `context.Context` to pass context if possible.